IMJLA/Export-Permission/README.md

     - WinNT://CONTOSO/Administrator for a domain account on a domain-joined server
     - WinNT://CONTOSO/SERVER123/Administrator for a local account on a domain-joined server
     - WinNT://WORKGROUP/SERVER123/Administrator for a local account on a workgroup server (not joined to an AD domain)
-- Bug - Logic Flaw for Owner.
+- Feature - Add parameter to support reporting ACL Owners.
-    - Currently we search folders for non-inherited access rules, then we manually add a FullControl access rule for the Owner.
+    - Currently we search folders for non-inherited access rules, then we manually add a simulated FullControl access rule for the Owner since that is their effective access
-    - This misses folders with only inherited access rules but a different owner.
+    - This misses folders with only inherited access rules but a different owner
+    - Solving this will have a significant performance impact since every ACL of every subfolder will have to be retrieved (even if inheritance is enabled and permissions are identical)
+    - This is why it will be an optional parameter.
 - Bug - Doesn't work for AD users' default group/primary group (which is typically Domain Users).
     - The user's default group is not listed in their memberOf attribute so I need to fix the LDAP search filter to include the primary group attribute.
 - Bug - For a fake group created by New-FakeDirectoryEntry in the Adsi module, in the report its name will end up as an NT Account (CONTOSO\User123).